California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

-Rather, police officers currently rely on field sobriety tests and tests that examine saliva and blood to help determine if a driver is under the influence of marijuana.
+Rather, police officers currently rely on field sobriety tests and tests that examine saliva and blood to help determine if you are under the influence of marijuana.
 Law enforcement may also rely on a drug recognition expert (DRE).

-Note that while many states have legalized the recreational and medicinal use of marijuana, it is still a criminal offense for people to drive while high on cannabis.
+Note that while many states have legalized the recreational and medicinal use of marijuana, it is still a criminal offense to drive while high on cannabis.

 Most states say that you are guilty of driving under the influence of drugs (DUID) if: